Tools Reference

 - Press Backspace to undo the last point (cumulative mode)

-- Click any object on the canvas to begin — no need to pre-select
+- Click any object on the canvas to engage — no need to pre-select

-- Right-click an object and choose "Perspective Transform" to start
+- Right-click an object and choose "Perspective" to start with that object

-- Ctrl+Z / Ctrl+Y to undo/redo individual adjustments before committing
+- Ctrl+Z / Ctrl+Y undo/redo individual corner moves within the tool

 Perspective Crop — Click to place four corner points defining a perspective-distorted region.
 Drag the corners to align them with a flat surface in the image, then commit (Enter) to warp the content into a rectangular image using a backward homography transform (Direct Linear Transform).
 The result is cropped and corrected in a single operation.
 Backspace removes the last placed point; Escape cancels.

-Mesh Warp — Creates a grid of draggable control points over the raster layer.
+Mesh Warp — Creates a grid of draggable control points over the active layer's raster pixels.
 Drag points to warp the image.
 Uses backward mapping with bilinear interpolation for smooth results.
-If a vector object is selected, it is automatically rasterized onto the layer before warping.
+Vector objects on the same layer are not affected — rasterize them first if you want them warped too.
 The grid density (N×N) is configurable.
 Press Apply to commit or Cancel to discard the warp.

 - Drag grid control points to warp the image